-Join Diane Burns for an in-depth discussion in this video Working with one language per file, part of Multilingual Publishing Strategies with InDesign.
+Join Diane Burns for an in-depth discussion in this video Working with one language per file, part of InDesign: Multilingual Publishing Strategies.

 In my company we often get assignments to translate one document into several different languages.
 The most common way we approach this type of project is to create a separate file for each language version.
 There are several reasons for this approach.
 For one, we often have different language experts producing the layout for different languages, so having one file per language allows more than one person to work on the project at the same time.
 Another advantage of this approach is that we end up with one file with only one language that's less likely to get messed up down the road by our client's printing company, for example.